Editor’s Picks: Our Society Editor Shares His Christmas Wishlist

-Whether it’s fashion, beauty or fun things to brighten up our lives, our homes and our imaginations, here are the goodies Jeremy hopes to get under his tree this year.
+Whether it’s fashion, beauty or fun things to brighten up our lives, our homes and our imaginations, here are the goodies Jeremy Wong, Prestige‘s Society Editor, hopes to get under his tree this year.

 Burton Custom X Flying V Snowboard